After (film series): Before (2025)

-Based on the novella of the same name, the plot will revolve around Hardin Scott's life before he met Tessa Young.
+In 2021, Landon revealed information about a prequel, Before, based on the novella of the same name, which revolves around Hardin before he met Tessa.
 The project will detail a "larger conversation", with a more expanded plot including the character's trauma and family life.
-As the film will portray the character at a younger age, Hero Fiennes Tiffin will not reprise the role.
+As the film will portray the character at a younger age, Fiennes Tiffin will not reprise the role.